redis/redis-doc/docs/manual/cli.md

     - /docs/manual/cli
 ---

-The `redis-cli` (Redis command line interface) is a terminal program used to send commands to and read replies from the Redis server.
-It has two main modes: an interactive REPL (Read Eval Print Loop) mode where the user types Redis commands and receives replies, and a command mode where `redis-cli` is executed with additional arguments and the reply is printed to the standard output.
+The Redis command line interface (`redis-cli`) is a terminal program used to send commands to and read replies from the Redis server.
+It has two main modes: an interactive Read Eval Print Loop (REPL) mode where the user types Redis commands and receives replies, and a command mode where `redis-cli` is executed with additional arguments and the reply is printed to the standard output.

 In interactive mode, `redis-cli` has basic line editing capabilities to provide a familiar tyPING experience.

-There are several options you can use to launch the program in special modes.
-You can simulate a replica and print the replication stream it receives from the primary, check the latency of a Redis server and display statistics, or request ASCII-art spectrogram of latency samples and frequencies, among many other things.
+To launch the program in special modes, you can use several options, including:

+* Simulate a replica and print the replication stream it receives from the primary.

+* Check the latency of a Redis server and display statistics.

+* Request ASCII-art spectrogram of latency samples and frequencies.

-This guide will cover the different aspects of `redis-cli`, starting from the simplest and ending with the more advanced features.
+This topic covers the different aspects of `redis-cli`, starting from the simplest and ending with the more advanced features.

 ## Command line usage